 But what about when your doctor isn’t available, like at night and on weekends?

-“If your child or teen is suffering from an illness or injury that isn’t chronic or life-threatening, and your pediatrician is unavailable, a pediatric urgent care center may be the best place to go,” said Tracy Nailor, MD, MPH, a Pediatric Urgent Care Physician at Children’s Healthcare of Atlanta.
+“If your child or teen is suffering from an illness or injury that isn’t chronic or life-threatening, and your pediatrician is unavailable, a pediatric urgent care center may be the best place to go,” says Deidre Stewart, MD, an area practice director for Children’s Healthcare of Atlanta Urgent Care.
 “When possible, choosing a pediatric urgent care center will give you access to doctors and nurses who are specially trained to diagnose and care for kids.”

 A pediatric urgent care center can handle a variety of medical issues that need prompt treatment.
 Some centers even allow you to save your spot online, which means you can pick a time to arrive and begin the check-in process.

 Consider taking your child to a pediatric urgent care center when his regular doctor isn’t available, and he:

 - Has a fever accompanied by cold symptoms that you suspect might be the flu.